OUR PROJECTS

 POCKET ASHTRAYS

-With the support of Mairie de Cannes, GreenSeas Trust volunteers gave away free pocket ashtrays and leaflets to highlight the effects of cigarette butts in the sea.
+GreenSeas Trust volunteers gave away free pocket ashtrays and leaflets to highlight the effects of cigarette butts in the sea.

 Cigarette butts are the number one item found in coastal clean-ups.
 GreenSeas Trust wants to eradicate thoughtless disposal of cigarette butts on beaches and in drains through a major awareness campaign.
 We want smokers to behave responsibly and put their butts in designated bins or pocket ashtrays.